heroiclabs/unity-sampleproject/README.md

 **Standalone Build Play Session**
 1. Open the project in the Unity Editor
 2. Make a Unity Standalone Build (e.g. WindowsStandalone)
+    - Mac OS users will need to temporarily change the bundle identifier prior to building.
+On Mac OS, Unity shares .plist files between the editor and the standalone build.
 3. Run the Standalone Build of Pirate Panic
 4. Click "Battle"